ciresdem/cudem/README.md

 # Examples

-## Coarse Coastal Releif Model (CRM) at 1 arc-second DEM off the coast of Malibu
+## Coastal Releif Model (CRM) at 1 arc-second DEM off the coast of Malibu

 Generate a CRM of the Point Mugu area of Malibu using remote datalists provided from fetches.
 Datasets included in this example are Marine Gravity (mar_grav), Nautical Charts (charts),